 The sniper tower (former Ljubljanska Bank) is still there, but now with loads of graffiti paintings from the outside and inside that reflect the war.
 They turned bullet holes into art…

 Black Dog Pub is the only decent beer bar in Mostar.
-Definitely try one of the local craft beers called “Oldbridz”.
+Try one of the local craft beers called “Oldbridz”.
+They don’t sell food, but they were happy to order something for us.

-Later in the evening, after dinner we felt like another drink and we ran into Caffe Bar Marshall.
+Later in the evening, after dinner, we felt like another drink and we ran into Caffe Bar Marshall.
 Louder music was played and you could have a drink on their terrace.
 A simple bar, but a good spot for a drink.

 I LOVE wine and a cheese and meat platter.
 This place is located at the water and therefore a good spot for a romantic dinner in Mostar.
 They serve full meals as well.

-This place was perfect.
-We had a bedroom with a shared bathroom, however, we never saw anyone around to actually go to that same bathroom in the time we were there.
-You’ll pay around €20 a night in total and the hosts were very friendly.
+Central Located Guest House was the perfect place to stay!
+We had a bedroom with a shared bathroom, however, we never saw anyone around to go to that bathroom while we were there.
+You’ll pay around €30 a night and the hosts were amicable.
 It isn’t located in the middle of the city centre.
+With this place, we also arranged a day tour to discover the surroundings of Mostar, which this Mostar and Around guide will highlight.

 With our guesthouse we booked a full-day tour to discover everything the surroundings of Mostar / the south of Bosnia and Herzegovina has to offer.
 We paid €30 a person and it turned out to be a private tour.
 Our guide was called Dario and it seems that he still gives tours, so definitely look for tours with him around Mostar or contact the guesthouse above.